Student Conduct Code

 Whether or not criminal charges are filed, the university or a person may file a complaint under the Student Conduct Code (policy number 03.70.12) (PDF, Download of Adobe® Reader® required) alleging that a student violated the university’s policy.
 In appropriate cases, reports made to Campus Safety Services will automatically be referred to the Office of Student Conduct and Community Standards.

-Student Conduct proceedings in cases of sexual assault, domestic violence, dating violence and stalking
+Student Conduct proceedings in cases of sexual assault, domestic violence, dating violence, stalking and sexual exploitation

 In appropriate cases, complaints will lead to the initiation of disciplinary procedures.
-As set forth in the university’s Student Conduct Code, the university disciplinary process will be prompt, fair and conducted by impartial board members who are trained at least annually on issues of sexual assault, domestic and dating violence, and stalking and on conducting hearings that protect victims' safety and promote accountability.
+As set forth in the university’s Student Conduct Code, the university disciplinary process will be prompt, fair and conducted by impartial board members who are trained at least annually on issues of sexual assault, domestic and dating violence, stalking, and sexual exploitation and on conducting hearings that protect victims' safety and promote accountability.

 The Student Conduct Code provides that: